richardschneider/cardsJS/README.md

 ## Hands

 Cards can be grouped into a hand.
-A hand is an `<ol class='hand'>` followed by list items with the `card`.
+A hand is an `<ol class='hand'>` followed by list items with the `card` tag.
 When the mouse is over a `card` in an hand, the card is moved veritically/horizontally to indicate that it will be selected.

     <ol class="hand hhand-compact">
 		<li><card cid="AS"></li>